jeroldcuico/TicTacToe/readme.md

 npm i
 ```

-then run dev "You can change the dev on the package.json of anything you like"
+then run dev "You can change the dev on the package.json of anything you like for nodemon dev config"

 ```
 npm run dev